Episode 176: The Air and the Sea and the Land

 He'd been there before, he'd grown up in New Jersey, but he'd never walked its streets with pilots' wings pinned to his chest, turning heads, one of those colored airmen they'd read about in the paper.

 Never gotten to go to a fancy nightclub to hear Lionel Hampton play the vibes and have the man himself stop the show.
+Ask the patrons to rise and applaud the heroes in town from Tuskegee.

-In which he'd crossed the Atlantic on a cruise ship retrofitted with bunks to accommodate hundreds of troops, as well as a rope that divided the white ones from the black ones.
+In which he'd crossed the Atlantic on a cruise ship retrofitted with bunks to accommodate hundreds of troops. as well as a rope that divided the white ones from the black ones.

-In which he flew dozens and dozens of combat missions during two tours of duty, dive-bombing runs in North Africa when he would get so close to the ground he could see the fear on the Nazis' faces looking up from the trenches, dogfights over the Mediterranean, missions providing cover, drawing fire, protecting long-distance bombers, flown by white pilots over Italy.
+In which he flew dozens and dozens of combat missions during two tours of duty, dive bombing runs in North Africa when he would get so close to the ground he could see the fear on the Nazis' faces looking up from the trenches, dogfights over the Mediterranean, missions providing cover, drawing fire, protecting long-distance bombers, flown by white pilots over Italy.

 The Axis never took one out.

+His parents wanted him to be a doctor.
 And if not a doctor, then just something with a specialized degree.

 His mother and father had both gone to college.
+Mom was a teacher.

 Dad worked for DuPont for a while, painted train cars for the Pullman Company.

-but they wanted something safe and steady, some focused course of study that would yield some concrete thing, some dignified job in a field in which an African-American man could find his place, even if he were asked to stay in it.
+Some focused course of study that would yield some concrete thing, some dignified job in a field in which an African-American man could find his place. even if he were asked to stay in it.

 But Lewis wanted to study everything.